Detached-Attachment

 “What about Sarasamma?”

 “Oh!
 She wants to settle in Thiruvannamalai.
 We have taken care of her well.
 She will visit us from time to time.
 She is your Amma’s cooking teacher now!
-Of late, we are seeing her smile more.
+Lately, we have seen her smile more.
 She is becoming talkative.
 She even scolded your mother yesterday when she saw that the cashews were a bit over-roasted.”

 “The government accommodation they would give me is pretty decent.
 It must be sufficient for us.”

-“Don’t worry daa Chellam (my love).
+“Don’t worry, daa, Chellam (my love).
 Let us spread a big bedsheet in the living room.
-Amma will sleep on one side, me on the other side and you will sleep right between us.
-Your Amma will wrap her arm around you; until your marriage of course (loud laughter from both).
+Amma will sleep on one side, I on the other side, and you will sleep right between us.
+Your Amma will wrap her arm around you, until your marriage, of course (loud laughter from both).
 By the way, we went to Kanchipuram and met Radha.
 Amazing girl.
 I am not sure about you, but we are the luckiest to have her as our daughter-in-law.
 Amma and I are going to immerse ourselves in spiritual sadhana from now on.
 Ramu Maama and Vasanthi Maami are guiding us.”

 “Can I talk to Amma for a moment?”